-The NorTrials center for medical devices is organized in the research department and placed under the research infrastructure "The Operation Room of the Future" (FOR), where we perform and support research, infrastructure, national roles, etc. in collaboration with the other health regions in Norway.
+The NorTrials centre for medical devices is organized in the research department and placed under the research infrastructure "The Operation Room of the Future" (FOR), where we perform and support research, infrastructure, national roles, etc. in collaboration with the other health regions in Norway.
 One example is the NorMIT infrastructure in collaboration with Oslo University Hospital.

-The NorTrials center for medical devices will take this collaboration further and contribute to coordination and increased participation from more hospitals, small and large, across the country, in studies involving medical devices in collaboration with national and international industry.
+The NorTrials centre for medical devices will take this collaboration further and contribute to coordination and increased participation from more hospitals, small and large, across the country, in studies involving medical devices in collaboration with national and international industry.

 Regulation (EU) No. 2017/745 on medical devices (MDR) entered into force on 26 May 2021.
 It means that the Norwegian Medicines Agency must assess applications for clinical trials/performance studies of medical devices in addition to ethical approval from the Regional Committees for Medical and Healthcare Research Ethics (REK).